 The Labourdonnais Waterfront Hotel at the Caudan waterfront in Port Louis created a dessert for two this whole Valentine’s month.
 A ‘revisited’ Puits d’Amour.
 Not to be confused with the French jam-filled puff pastry, this one is a different take on the Mauritian Puits d’Amour.
-A dessert that got us ‘revisiting’ the Labourdonnais Hotel twice within a week.
+A dessert that got us “revisiting” the Labourdonnais Hotel twice within a week.

-The somewhat ‘lost’ Mauritian Puits D’Amour
+The “Somewhat Lost” Mauritian Puits D’Amour

 The Puits D’Amour Revisité

 The cream was undoubtedly velvety and more refined than those found at common ‘pâtisseries’ around the country.
-Its crust, baked to perfection and not too crumbly or brittle.
-The use of strawberries instead of cherries probably enhanced the experience further.
+Its crust, baked to perfection; Not too crumbly not too brittle.
+The use of strawberries instead of cherries probably enhanced that experience further.
 The dessert had the right balance of sweetness.
 The crust complementing the cream and the preserve adding a little tartness.

 One Last time

-We were so pleased with how the Labourdonnais hotel executed this dessert that we convinced some friends and family to give it a try before valentine month was over.
-The Puits d’Amour revisité was only available from the 7th of February until the end of the month.
+We were so pleased with how the Labourdonnais hotel executed this dessert that we convinced some friends and family to give it a try before Valentine’s month was over.
+The ‘Puits d’Amour revisité’ was only available from the 7th of February until the end of the month.